dccuchile/wefe/doc/about.rst

 certain criterion.
 This criterion can be any character, trait or origin that distinguishes groups of people from each other e.g., gender, social class, age, and ethnicity.
 For example, if the criterion is gender we can use it to distinguish two groups, `women and men`.
-Then,  a set of target words representing the women social group could con-tain  words  like  “she”, “woman”, “girl”, etc. Analogously,the target words for the men social group could include “he”, “man”, “boy”, etc.
+Then, a set of target words representing the women social group could contain words like “she”, “woman”, “girl”, etc. Analogously,the target words for the men social group could include “he”, “man”, “boy”, etc.